ibm-cloud-docs/satellite/host-reqs.md

 ## Host latency
 {: #host-latency-test}

-Review the following latency requirements for hosts to communicate with each other in the same {{site.data.keyword.satelliteshort}} location, and with the {{site.data.keyword.cloud_notm}} region that manages the location.
+Review the network latency requirements for the hosts that you add to your {{site.data.keyword.satellitelong_notm}} location.
 {: shortdesc}

-### Latency across hosts in the same location
-{: #host-latency-location}
+**IBM-managed master to customer-provided worker nodes for the {{site.data.keyword.satelliteshort}} location control plane:**

+The hosts that you want to attach to the {{site.data.keyword.satelliteshort}} location control plane must have a low latency connection of less than or equal to 150 milliseconds (`<= 150ms`) round-trip time (RTT) to the {{site.data.keyword.cloud_notm}} region that your {{site.data.keyword.satelliteshort}} location is managed from.
+As latency increases, you might see impacts to performance, including {{site.data.keyword.satelliteshort}}-enabled service provisioning time, host failure recovery time, and in extreme cases, the availability of resources that run in the {{site.data.keyword.satelliteshort}} location control plane like {{site.data.keyword.openshiftshort}} cluster masters.
+For more information, see [Testing the latency between {{site.data.keyword.cloud_notm}} and the {{site.data.keyword.satelliteshort}} location control plane hosts](/docs/satellite?topic=satellite-host-reqs#host-latency-mzr).

+**Customer-provided worker nodes in the {{site.data.keyword.satelliteshort}} location control plane to worker nodes that run {{site.data.keyword.satelliteshort}}-enabled services like {{site.data.keyword.openshiftshort}} clusters in the same location:**

-Your host infrastructure setup must have a low latency connection of less than 10 milliseconds (`< 10ms`) round-trip time (RTT) between the hosts that are used for the {{site.data.keyword.satelliteshort}} location control plane and the hosts that are used for other resources in the location, like clusters or services.
-For example, in cloud providers such as AWS, this setup typically means that the all of the hosts in the {{site.data.keyword.satelliteshort}} location are from the same cloud region, like `us-east-1`.
+Your host infrastructure setup must have a low latency connection of less than or equal to 100 milliseconds (`<= 100ms`) round-trip time (RTT) between the hosts that are used for the {{site.data.keyword.satelliteshort}} location control plane worker nodes and the hosts that are used for other resources in the location, like clusters or {{site.data.keyword.satelliteshort}}-enabled service.
+For example, in cloud providers such as AWS, this setup typically means that all of the hosts in the {{site.data.keyword.satelliteshort}} location are from the same cloud region, like `us-east-1`.
+As latency increases, you might see impacts to performance, including provisioning and recovery times, reduced worker nodes in the cluster, {{site.data.keyword.satelliteshort}}-enabled service degradation, and in extreme cases, failures in your cluster applications.

+**Customer-provided worker nodes that are assigned to the same resource, like the {{site.data.keyword.satelliteshort}} location control plane or a cluster**:

+Your host infrastructure setup must have a low latency connection of less than or equal to 10 milliseconds (`<= 10ms`) round-trip time (RTT) among all of the hosts that are assigned to the same {{site.data.keyword.satelliteshort}} resource, such as the {{site.data.keyword.satelliteshort}} location control plane, a {{site.data.keyword.satelliteshort}}-enabled service, or cluster.
+As latency increases, you might see impacts to performance, including {{site.data.keyword.satelliteshort}}-enabled services like databases or cluster application failures.

-### Latency between {{site.data.keyword.cloud_notm}} and the {{site.data.keyword.satelliteshort}} location control plane hosts
+### Testing the latency between {{site.data.keyword.cloud_notm}} and the {{site.data.keyword.satelliteshort}} location control plane hosts
 {: #host-latency-mzr}

 Each {{site.data.keyword.satelliteshort}} location is [managed from an {{site.data.keyword.cloud_notm}} multizone region](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
-You can test the latency between your hosts and the region to make sure you use a low latency connection of less than 100 milliseconds (`< 100ms`) round-trip time (RTT).
+You can test the latency between your hosts and the region to make sure you use a low latency connection of less than or equal to 150 milliseconds (`<= 150ms`) round-trip time (RTT).
 {: shortdesc}

 1. In your infrastructure provider, log in to a host machine that you want to add to a {{site.data.keyword.satelliteshort}} location.
 For example, you might SSH into the machine from a command line.